MartinCornelius/tempbuf.nvim/README.md

 - `:TempbufLoad [id]` - Load a previously saved snippet into a new buffer
 - `:TempbufDelete [id]` - Delete a specific snippet
 - `:TempbufClearAll` - Clear all snippets
+- `:TempbufPick` - UI to preview and load snippets
+- `:TempbufRun` - Execute buffer (currently only supports Python)

 ## Installation